-In contrast, an electronic prescription uses computer-based security instead of a paper prescription pad.
-The physician “signs" the prescription electronically and the staff then sends it immediately to the patient's preferred pharmacy.
-One clear advantage of using electronic prescriptions is that the pharmacy can start filling the prescription while the patient is en route, saving valuable time.
+In stark contrast, electronic prescriptions utilize computer-based security measures instead of relying on physical paper.
+The physician electronically "signs" the prescription, which is then promptly transmitted to the patient's preferred pharmacy.
+One clear advantage of electronic prescriptions is that the pharmacy can begin filling the prescription while the patient is en route, saving valuable time.

 Learn how you can e-prescribe accurately and securely with MedicsRX.